moelholm/moelholm.github.io/_posts/2016-08-12-arquillian-testing-legacy-applications.md

 We realised that we couldn't introduce vanilla Arquillian integration tests successfully in our system.
 So we came up with the following solution:
 <ul>
 	<li>Deploy the application EAR file as if it where a normal production deployment</li>
-	<li>Deploy socalled _privileged anemic test archives_ (Arquillian):
+	<li>Deploy socalled <i>privileged anemic test archives</i> (Arquillian):
 <ul>
 	<li>Anemic because the test archives only contains the test classes itself (including any support classes).
 Not the business component under test - no business code at all.
-Note that this is very much _unlike_ the traditional Arquillian integration tests.</li>
+Note that this is very much <i>unlike</i> the traditional Arquillian integration tests.</li>
 	<li>Privileged because the test archives, ClassLoader wise, can use any class or resource from the EAR file</li>
 </ul>
 </li>